HaraldHanssen/signal-effect/README.md

 ```

 ## TODOs
-- Return affected signals from the update method
+- [ ] Return affected signals from the update method.
+- [ ] Allow internal modification of objects and arrays without set.
+Avoids the need to reconstruct the entire object/array.
+- [ ] Push dirty flag to dependents.
+Would greatly benefit performance in a large signal set with frequent but minute changes.
+Tricky thing when it comes to GC though, will require weak referencing.
+- [x] Support reading (of independent) signals in effect calculations.
-- (DONE) Support writing to signals from effect calculations
+- [x] Support writing to signals from effect calculations
-- (DONE) Throw error when setting a readonly signal directly.
+- [x] Throw error when setting a readonly signal directly.
 Should exhibit the same behavior as when it is used as a property.
 - ...